The Volatility Contraction Pattern (VCP): How To Day Trade It

 The initial sign is the high volume bullish price bar immediately following the VDU candle.
 After finding support along the 20ema, the price pivots higher on convincing volume.

 Volume returns with a vengeance after the tight coiling action.
 Breakout buyers are jumping on the opportunity.
 At the same time, shorts have a decision to make.
 Either cover before the loss gets worse, or average up, hoping for a failed breakout.

-As the breakout continues higher, shorts are now underwater, especially if they were averaged in from the prior day high.
+As the breakout continues higher, shorts are now underwater, especially if they were averaged in from the prior day's high.
 They have only one choice to make.

 As the short covering comes in, this fuels the bullish character of the stock.
 In fact, in less than two hours, the stock ran over 13%.

-Swing traders would love to have those kind of gains in a month!
+Swing traders would love to have those kinds of gains in a month!

 VCP Variations and More Resources

 While there are plenty of swing trading resources on the net for VCPs, there are fewer links to daytraders employing this strategy.
 The exception is Nate Michaud of InvestorsUnderground.com.

 Nate teaches a variation of this strategy called the ABCD pattern in many of his free educational videos.
 If you have time, you might check out his YouTube channel for more information on how to spot these intraday opportunities.